 | ^ irrefutable pattern

-For this reason, match arms must use refutable patterns, except for the last arm that should match any remaining values with an irrefutable pattern.
-Using an irrefutable pattern in a match with only one arm is allowed, but isn’t particularly useful and could be replaced with a simpler let statement.
+For this reason, match arms must use refutable patterns, except for the last arm, which should match any remaining values with an irrefutable pattern.
+Rust allows us to use an irrefutable pattern in a match with only one arm, but this syntax isn’t particularly useful and could be replaced with a simpler let statement.

-Now that we’ve discussed where patterns can be used and the difference between refutable and irrefutable patterns, let’s go over all the syntax we can use to create patterns.
+Now that you know where to use patterns and the difference between refutable and irrefutable patterns, let’s cover all the syntax we can use to create patterns.

 All the Pattern Syntax

-We’ve seen examples of many different kinds of patterns throughout the book, so we’ll gather all the syntax valid in patterns in one place here, and discuss why you might want to use each of them.
+Throughout the book, you’ve seen examples of many different kinds of patterns.
+In this section, we gather all the syntax valid in patterns and discuss why you might want to use each of them.

 Matching Literals

-As we saw in Chapter 6, you can match patterns against literals directly.
-This following code gives some examples:
+As you saw in Chapter 6, you can match patterns against literals directly.
+The following code gives some examples:

+prod: confirm xref

 let x = 1;